ENCCS/julia-for-hpc/content/overview.rst

 .. questions::

-   - What sets Julia apart from other languages?
+   - What are the main characteristics of Julia?
-   - How can a dynamically-typed language still be based on an elaborate type system?
+   - How can a language be both dynamically and statically typed?
    - What is multiple dispatch?

 .. objectives::